qchamaret/Projet_HPC/README.md

 Now that we know which sites are impacted by the Tamoxifen drug, we can visualize better with the IGV tool.

+<h2>Run the program</h2>

+You can run all the steps of the workflow with the atac_wf.sh script

 <h1>Used tools</h1>

 <h2>Fastqc</h2>